 Becoming an enabler

 It definitely does not have to be this way.
-Procurement can (and should) recognize that start-ups require both flexibility and support to form a viable partnership.
+A good procurement consultancy can (and should) recognize that start-ups require both flexibility and support to form a viable partnership.
 When dealing with start-ups, procurement needs to determine where the process is essential, and where there’s room for flex.
 I am not suggesting organizations should expose themselves to undue risks but rather they should identify the specific risks that apply and be willing to find workarounds.

 For example, one FTSE100 organization I spoke to worked with their innovation team to set up a new supplier onboarding process designed especially for ‘micro-SMEs’.
 This involved no insistence for certification and audit around data security.
 Instead, they created a virtual test environment with anonymized data to mitigate the potential risk.
 The result was a reputation as a ‘partner of choice’ to eager start-ups looking to demonstrate capabilities.